TheRubick/devops-exercises/topics/aws/README.md

 </b></details>

 <details>
-<summary>For each of the following scenarios choose a placement group strategy:
+<summary>For each of the following scenarios choose a placement group strategy: :grey_exclamation:

   * High availability is top priority
   * Low latency between instances